seanbaxter/DirectXShaderCompiler/docs/CommandGuide/opt.rst

 .. option:: -S

- Write output in LLVM intermediate language (instead of bitcode).
+ Write output in LLVM37 intermediate language (instead of bitcode).

 .. option:: -{passname}

- :program:`opt` provides the ability to run any of LLVM's optimization or analysis passes in any order.
+ :program:`opt` provides the ability to run any of LLVM37's optimization or analysis passes in any order.
 The :option:`-help` option lists all the passes available.
 The order in which the options occur on the command line are the order in which they are executed (within pass constraints).